automock/automock.dev/api-reference/api/mockoverride-api.md

 # MockOverride API

-Source package: `@automock/core`
+:package: Source package: `@automock/core`

-The `MockOverride` interface provides methods for specifying the value or mock implementation to be used for a mocked dependency.
+The `MockOverride` interface is designed to provide the ability to define specific overrides for mocking dependencies within a test environment.
+When working with the `TestBedBuilder` API, invoking the `.mock()` method will yield an instance of `MockOverride`.
+This interface provides methods that let you specify whether the mocked dependency should return a constant value or follow a custom mock implementation.

+---

-### `.using(mockImplementation: TImpl): TestBedBuilder<TClass>`
+### `.using<TDependency>(mockImplementation: DeepPartial<TDependency>): TestBedBuilder<TClass>`

-The `.using(mockImplementation)` method specifies the mock implementation to be used for the mocked dependency.
-It takes the `mockImplementation` parameter, which represents the mock implementation for the mocked dependency.
+This variant of the `.using()` method enables you to provide a mock implementation for the dependency.
+By supplying a `DeepPartial` of the `TDependency` type, you can define specific behaviors for methods or properties of the mocked dependency.

 **Usage Example:**